InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 * Security 1 (optional)
 * Security 2 (optional)

-**Generic Command**: Any command can by sent from Finsemble into a Bloomberg Panel.
-For Example: When a chart in Finsemble displays a bond, the integration can send this new bond with a `TOMS` command to a panel of the Bloomberg Terminal.
+**Example 1:** When a chart in Finsemble displays a bond, the integration can send this new bond with a `TOMS` command to a panel of the Bloomberg Terminal.
 This will allow a user to view and use the Trade Order Management System inside of Bloomberg.

 ```C#
 private static void BBG_RunFunction(FinsembleEventArgs data)